 Nine months later, Kay entered the retail industry, working at what was basically a combination outdoor camping shop and used car dealership.
 Being the only girl in a group of big, burly Afrikaans ‘boere manne’, had its advantages – and Kay looks back at that time fondly.

-In February 2016, Kay found herself unexpectedly boarding a plane to Port Elizabeth (possibly as a result of an equally unexpected divorce) and arrived a little later in an oddball coastal city where local politicians settle their differences by braining opponents with glass water pitchers and hurling coffee mugs at each other in City Hall.
+In February 2016, Kay found herself unexpectedly boarding a plane to Port Elizabeth (as a result of an equally unexpected divorce) and arrived a little later in an oddball coastal city where local politicians settle their differences by braining opponents with glass water pitchers and hurling coffee mugs at each other in City Hall.

 Since then, Kay has finally found happiness with Christina Engela, whom she fondly describes as her soul mate.